thankinson/tlh_mongoose_restapi/README.md

 # This is part of a personal project i am working on.

-# The aim of this rest api is to support a front end that will represent my own movie database of dvd/blu-ray i own.
+The aim of this rest api is to support a front end that will represent my own movie database of dvd/blu-ray i own.

-# Full basic crud has been added .
+Full basic crud has been added .

-hello world
+This Web application uses

+    Express JS
+    CORS
+    Bcryptjs
+    Dotenv
+    Jsonwebtoken
+    Mongoose